GoThereGit/EvaHan/README.md

    Submit a registration form to officially register your team for the task.
 Registration is open from **December 1, 2024, to January 15, 2025**.
 Only registered participants will gain access to the training dataset.

 2. **Accessing the Training Data**:
-   After completing the registration process, participants will receive instructions for downloading the training dataset, which includes 200,000 characters from Ancient Chinese texts annotated for Named Entity Recognition (NER).
+   After completing the registration process, participants will receive instructions for downloading the training dataset, which includes 200,000 characters from Ancient Chinese texts annotated for Named Entity Recognition.

 3. **Submitting Results and Reports**:
    Participants must use the provided test data to generate results and submit their system outputs and a technical report as per the shared task schedule.